dvedensk/dvedensk.github.io/_pages/about.md

 I am a PhD. student in the <a href='stat.missouri.edu/'>Department of Statistics</a> at the University of Missouri.

-I work with Scott H. Holan on problems in survey statistics and small area estimation.
+I work with  <a href='https://holans.mufaculty.umsystem.edu/'>Scott H. Holan</a> on problems in survey statistics and small area estimation.